-- 1. How do I apply ONLINE?
-Go to the link "How to apply?", read the instructions and apply using the link provided in the main page. - 2.
-Can I use one e-mail address to fill multiple application forms?
-NO, one e-mail address can be used to submit only one application form. - 3.
-Why should I choose three examination cities?
+1. How do I apply ONLINE?

+Go to the link "How to apply?", read the instructions and apply using the link provided in the main page.

+2. Can I use one e-mail address to fill multiple application forms?

+NO, one e-mail address can be used to submit only one application form.

+3. Why should I choose three examination cities?

 Generally, you will be allotted a centre in the examination city of your first choice.
-Only in cases where it becomes difficult to accommodate you in the examination city of your first choice, your other two choices will be considered. - 4.
-My power/internet connection failed during the application process, what do I do?
+Only in cases where it becomes difficult to accommodate you in the examination city of your first choice, your other two choices will be considered.
+A candidate is required to fill his/her primary as well as secondary choices, but should remember that because of operational constraints, the GATE committee reserves the right to add a new city or remove an existing one, and allot a city that may not be any of the choices of a candidate.

+4. My power/internet connection failed during the application process, what do I do?

 If you have clicked on the "Save" button during the application process, the data you entered up to that point of time has been stored online.
-Simply login back to the GATE application website and continue the application process.
-Otherwise, you have to start the process afresh. - 5.
-You are asking only the SC/ST/PwD candidates to enclose the category certificate.
+Simply login back to the GATE 2015 application website and continue the application process.
+Otherwise, you have to start the process afresh.

+5. You are asking only the SC/ST/PwD candidates to upload the category certificate.
 What about the OBC (non-creamy layer) candidates?
-Do they have to enclose the category certificate too?
-No. Category certificate is required at this stage only to claim the concessional rate for the application fee.
+Do they have to upload the category certificate too?

+NO. Category certificate is required at this stage only to claim the concessional rate for the application fee.
 The category of the candidate has been captured for general information purpose only.
-The GATE scorecard displays the marks/score obtained by the candidate and the category- wise cut-off.
-However, you have to produce the category certificate to the admitting institute at the time of admission to justify your claim of belonging to the respective category. - 6.
-How do I make the fee payment for GATE 2014 examination?
-You can make the payment during the ONLINE application process by choosing one of the following options: - 1.
-Online Payment: Net Banking through the payment gateway.
+The GATE scorecard does not indicate the category of the candidate, but displays the marks/score obtained by the candidate and the category wise cut-off.
+However, you have to produce the category certificate to the admitting institute at the time of admission to justify your claim of belonging to the respective category.

-- 2. Challan Payment: Payment by cash at any branch of State Bank of India or Syndicate Bank.
-For challan payment you need not have an account in the bank where you intend to make the payment. - 7.
-I want to pay online by my credit card, but I don't see that option!
-You can only use internet banking (net-banking) facilities for online payment.
-Credit cards are not accepted. - 8.
-If I want the Online Payment (Net-banking) option, how should I complete the application process?
-After filling all the fields in the ONLINE application form, choose the Online Payment option and proceed for payment by following the instructions. - 1.
-Your browser screen will re-direct you to the bank you choose.
-Login with your Internet Banking credentials and confirm the payment. - 2.
-After confirming the payment, you will be re-directed back to the GATE application website.

-At the end of this process, a PDF file will be generated with the following pages:

-3. Page 1: Instructions to the Candidate and Address Slip where you need to send the hard copy

-Page 2: The application form.
-Note that the bottom part may contain the certificate to be signed by the college Principal or may be left blank (depending on your eligibility status).

-- 4. Take a print out of the entire PDF file and follow the instructions given in the link "How to apply?" to complete the application process. - 9.
-My power/internet connection failed during online payment.
-What do I do?
-When you can get back online, first check the status of your payment on the GATE application website. - 1.
-If the payment was received by GATE, you can continue the process of printing the application form. - 2.
-If the payment was not received by GATE, you have to start with the payment step again (choice of Online or challan), to complete payment. - 10.My net banking account has been debited (money taken out) more than once.
-How do I get the money back?
-This can happen if your bank account was used more than once or you pressed refresh or back/forward button of your internet browser.
-Please check your bank account after 4 working days.
-Any unaccounted or excess money that was received on behalf of GATE 2014 from this account will automatically be returned (credited) to the same bank account. - 11.My bank account has been debited (money taken out), but GATE Application website says that the payment has not been received.
-What do I do?
-This happens because of some failure in internet transactions (including failure of internet connection at your end).
-As soon as possible, you MUST initiate a fresh payment process on the GATE application website, and make the payment again.
-The money that was debited (taken out) from your account in the first attempt, will be credited (put back) to your bank account within 4 working days.
-You will be charged only once.
-Any excess/unaccounted debits will be returned to you. - 12.If I want the Bank challan option, how should I complete the application process?
-After filling in all the fields in the ONLINE application form, choose the
+6. How do I make the fee payment for GATE 2015 examination?

+You can make the payment during the ONLINE application process by choosing the following option:

+- a) Online Payment: Net Banking through the payment gateway. - b) e-challan facility of both SBI and Axis Bank

+7. If I want the Online Payment (Net-banking) option, how should I complete the application process?

-Bank Challan option and proceed for payment by following the instructions.
+After filling all the fields in the ONLINE application form, choose the Online Payment option and proceed for payment by following the instructions.